journeyman88/alea-iacta-sys-lexarcana2/README.md

 ## Description
 This command can take up to 3 parameters, which are the dice points spent on each dice to roll in the single go.
 In case this is a fate roll, the command will automatically repeat the roll and add the results together.

-### Simple Mode
-This mode simply roll a certain number of dice and tries to calculate the Raises using basic rules (if no modifier is attached).

-### Character Mode
-This mode, asides from rolling the dice determined by the sum of the parameters, uses the information provided to auto-activate eventual modifiers (reroll one dice, enable double Raises, enable dice explosion) according to the rules.
-Some modifiers, like 'Joie de Vivre' only works in this mode.
-If a modifier is passed, it will compound with those deducted from the parameters.

 ### Roll modifiers
 Passing these parameters, the associated modifier will be enabled: